PaulDeveloper73/quiz/README.md

 # Quiz App
-This app evaluates your knowledge on the topic of the quiz form the field of IT.
+This app evaluates your knowledge on the topic of the quiz in the field of IT.

 ## Features
 - Start the quiz